MarkPearlCoZa/Blog_General/_posts/2019-07-23-Mentoring-graduate-software-developers.md

 ### Quourum Reviews

-Something I'm going to put under motivation is leveraging something we call quorum reviews.
-A quorum review is when a graduate presents a piece of work to a wider group for feedback.
+Another tool we have seen help address motivation is leveraging something we call quorum reviews.
+A quorum review is similar to a group code review.
+Essentially, a graduate presents a piece of work to a wider group of people for feedback.
 In our quorum reviews we have at least 5 people in a review.
 The graduate, their two mentors (we work in a co-mentorship model), two other peers and a technical lead.

-We've seen a significant increase in motivation of the graduate after introducing quorum reviews.
+We invest time in each quorum review.
+A review usually takes between 45 minutes and an hour an a half.
+After introducing quorum reviews we've seen a significant increase in motivation of the graduate.

 The challenge with a quorum review is getting the timing and enviornment right.
-If you do quourum reviews before your graduate is ready for them they can go into panic mode.
-Likewise, if you have people they are intimidated by in the review again it can push them into panic mode.
+If you do a quourum review before your graduate is ready you can push them into panic mode.
+Likewise, if you have people in the review that your graduate is intimidated by, back into panic mode they go.

-We intentionally introduce graduates to everyone that they will be in ther review with before it happens and do plenty of dry runs so that by the time the review happens they are comfortable with the process.
+To counter these we intentionally introduce graduates to everyone that they will be in ther review well in advance to the review happening and do plenty of dry runs so that by the time the review occurs the graduate is comfortable with the process.

 ## Building Meaningful Systems